 Notice of Policy Statement and Language Access Plan

 For more information about language access, please refer to one of the following sites:

 Executive Order 13166 (justice.gov)

 Policy Statement/Language Access Plan Administrator: Judge Keith E. Bell

-Language Access Coordinator: Tia Dillard Email Here
+Language Access Coordinator, Office of the Chief Administrative Law Judge: Tia Dillard Email Here

 Architectural Barriers Act of 1968 (42 U.S.C. §§ 4151–57)

 The Architectural Barriers Act (ABA) requires access to facilities that are designed, built, altered, or leased with federal funds.
 The U.S. Access Board is the federal agency responsible for enforcing the ABA.
 The accessibility standards and information about filing a complaint may be found on the U.S. Access Board’s website.